openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/ventralNucleusOfTrapezoidBody
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Ventral nucleus of trapezoid body' is a nucleus of trapezoid body.
-It is part of the periolivary nucleus.
+   :definition: Is a nucleus of trapezoid body.
+Is part of the periolivary nucleus. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002832) ('is_a' and 'relationship')]
-   :description: A small nucleus of the periolivary complex located laterally to the MNTB, and ventral to the MSO.
+   :description: A small nucleus of the periolivary complex located laterally to the MNTB, and ventral to the MSO. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002832)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0112324
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002832#ventral-nucleus-of-trapezoid-body-1
    :name: ventral nucleus of trapezoid body